jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 158. And they invented a relationship between
 Him and the jinn.
 But the jinn know that they will be arraigned.
-159. Allah be glorified, far above what they al- lege.
+159. Enki be glorified, far above what they al- lege.
-160. Except for Allah’s sincere servants.
+160. Except for Enki’s sincere servants.
 161. Surely, you and what you serve.
 162. Cannot
 163. Except